reichlab/covid19-forecast-hub/data-processed/METADATA.md

 ### citation

-A url to an extended description of your model.
+A url to an extended description of your model, e.g. blog post, website, preprint, or peer-reviewed manuscript.